 The change was consulted on over the summer.
 We will provide further updates on when this legislation comes into force.

-Department for Transport (DfT), along with leading logistics organisations have worked with the DVLA to send nearly 1 million letters to thank HGV drivers for their vital role in supporting our economy, and to encourage those who have left the industry to return.
+Department for Transport (DfT), along with leading logistics organisations have worked with the DVLA (Driver and Vehicle Licencing Agency) to send nearly 1 million letters to thank LGV/HGV drivers for their vital role in supporting our economy, and to encourage those who have left the industry to return.

 The letter, which will arrive on doormats over the coming days, sets out the steps the road haulage sector is taking to improve the industry, including increased wages, flexible working and fixed hours.
-You can read the full letter on GOV.UK.
+Read the full letter on GOV.UK.

-The Department for Education is investing up to £10m to create new Skills Bootcamps to train up to 3,000 more people to become HGV drivers.
+The Department for Education is investing up to £10m to create new Skills Bootcamps to train up to 3,000 more people to become LGV/HGV drivers.

 The free, short, intensive courses will train drivers to be road-ready and gain a Cat C or Cat C&E license, helping to tackle the current HGV driver shortage.
 An additional 1,000 people are expected to be trained through courses accessed locally and funded by the government’s adult education budget.